cyclops1982/Sodaq_Universal_Tracker/Readme.md

 There is a system watchdog running in case the application hangs it will be restarted by the watchdog.
 (See library Sodaq\_wdt)

-### GPS fixes
+### GPS Fixes

 As seen in the configuration menu we allow for two different schedules for GPS fixes based on UTC time.
 The default could for instance be that we want a GPS fix every 30 minutes during the night, but during the day we want a fix every 5 minutes.
 In that case we configure the default to be 30 minutes, but the optional fix timer to be 5 minutes from 06:00 UTC to 18:00 UTC.

 The RTC library allows for two of such timers.
 In case the second Fix interval is set to 0 the second timer is simply ignored.

-After a GPS fix is obtained with at least `Minimum sat count` satellites (or the timeout reached) a LoRa packet will be sent.
-In case of timeout without obtaining enough satellites, the best GPS fix found (if any) is used.
+#### GPS Accuracy

+There are various ways of controlling how the GPS operates.
+This will allow you to find a balance between accuracy and power usage.
+The Ublox module has various settings for this and we expose a few of those (not all).

+`Minimum sat count` - After a GPS fix is obtained, there is an option to indicate that it needs at least `Minimum sat count` satellites before we accept this.
+This setting was often used in the past to get a bit more accuracy.
+You will need at least 3 here, and we suggest that you leave this at 3.
+If you want a more accurate fix, see `GPS Position Accuracy`.

-The `GPS Dynamic Model` is used to indicate what movement is expected.
+`GPS Dynamic Model` - The `GPS Dynamic Model` is used to indicate what movement is expected.
 These are the options:
 ```
 0: portable
 2: stationary